Current Vaccine & Testing Requirements

 Cunard

-During your voyage it is your responsibility to meet all entry requirements for that country at the time of sailing.
-Please check the government website of the country you are travelling to and ensure you are aware of the most up-to-date country requirements, as we can’t accept responsibility if you are denied entry to a country because you don’t meet its entry requirements.
+During your voyage it is your responsibility to meet all the entry requirements for that country at the time of sailing.
+Please check the government website of the country you are travelling to and ensure you are aware of the most up-to-date country requirements, as we can’t accept responsibility if you are denied entry to a country because you don’t meet the entry requirements.

 Disney